 The NRC's Office of the Chief Human Capital Officer (OCHCO) provides an ancillary process for allegations of harassment to be presented under the NRC's Policy for Preventing and Eliminating Harassing Conduct in the Workplace (the policy).
 OCHCO's efforts have been instrumental in encouraging early intervention to resolve workplace disputes.
-During FY 2015, 33 claims of harassment were filed under the policy.
-Of these, there were four findings of harassment.
-In two of the cases, the employees received a written counseling.
-In the other two cases, the agency has proposed actions, and is considering the employees' replies before issuing a decision.
-Three cases were also closed in FY 2015 that were filed in FY 2014.
-Of these, there was one finding of harassment, and the employee received an oral counseling.
+During FY 2016, 33 claims of harassment were filed under the policy.
+Of these, there was one finding of harassment for which the employee was issued an official reprimand.
+Two cases filed in FY 2015 were closed in FY 2016.
+Both of the FY 2015 allegations had no findings of harassment.

-There was one case filed in Federal District Court in conjunction with the Whistleblower Protection Act (WPA), and the agency is awaiting a ruling from the court on filings by both parties.
+In FY 2016, there was one case in Federal District Court in conjunction with the Whistleblower Protection Act of 1989, as amended (WPA).
+In February of 2017, the case was remanded back to the Merit Systems Protection Board, and the agency is awaiting a decision from the board.